| Package | Year | Description | Metrics |

 Academic Leadership

-- Director, Centre for Finance and Responsible Technology (2024-present)
+- Director, Centre for Finance and Responsible Technology, Ulster University Business School, 2025–.

 Professional Recognition

-Research Philosophy: Bridging cutting-edge quantitative methods with practical financial applications, maintaining statistical rigor while ensuring real-world relevance and regulatory compliance.
+Research Philosophy: Bridging cutting-edge quantitative methods with practical financial applications, maintaining statistical rigour while ensuring real-world relevance and regulatory compliance.